|

 Sensory Table

-Add to the sensory table colored water and a variety of measuring tools.
+Add to the sensory table sand, plastic numbers, and invisible numbers.

 Counting Off (1-10) Game